-All assignments should be included in the same document.
-Please do not submit separate documents for each portion of the course.
-The first page of your submission should include the following information:
+Prerequisites All MTI courses are designed for educators who have a minimum of a bachelor's degree and professional educator license.
+Prior to beginning the course, check with your district office to ensure that credit will be accepted for salary increase and professional development.
+Formatting All assignments should be included in the same document.
+Please do not Requirements submit separate documents for each portion of the course.
+The first page of your submission should include the following information: Name Home address Email address • School district name, address • Date of submission All following assignments must be submitted in the same order as they appear on the syllabus.

-- Name

-- Home address

-- Email address

-- School district name, address

-- Date of submission

-All following assignments must be submitted in the same order as they appear on the syllabus.
 Please name your document with your course number and full name (ex.
 500JohnSmith).
 You may submit a Microsoft Word document or a Google document (if using Google, please make sure to allow the grader to comment on the assignments).
 Any missing assignment will be treated as a zero.